MoonlightCapital/MoonlightBot-docs/moderation-commands/warn.md

 # warn

-Issues a Warning to the specified user for breaking your server rules.
-You can choose to specify a reason if you wish
+The `warn` command issues a warning to a user in the current server.

 ## Required permissions